enera-international/asterisk-rhel/README.md

 - **install_online_features.sh**: A script to install selected features directly on an online RHEL host.
 It downloads and installs the necessary packages and dependencies from the internet.
 - **uninstall_features.sh**: A script to uninstall previously installed features from the offline RHEL host.
 It displays a list of installed features and allows the user to select which ones to remove.
 - **download_features.sh**: A script to download selected features and their dependencies on an online RHEL host.
 The downloaded files are organized into separate directories and compressed into a single archive for easy transfer to the offline host.
-- **install_features.sh**: A script to install the downloaded features on the offline RHEL host.
+- **install_downloaded_features.sh**: A script to install the downloaded features on the offline RHEL host.
 It checks for previously installed features and prompts whether to reinstall them.
 - **Feature-specific scripts** (`download_asterisk.sh`, `download_enera_asterisk_api.sh`, `download_rdp.sh`, `download_vscode.sh`, `download_rhel_security_updates.sh`, `download_rhel_all_updates.sh`): These scripts are called by `download_features.sh` to download the necessary packages and dependencies for each feature.
+- **Install-SSHFSWin.ps1**: A PowerShell script for the MC Windows Server to create a network drive connected to Asterisk.
+- **Uninstall-SSHFSWin.ps1**: A PowerShell script to uninstall SSHFS-Win if needed.

 ## Prerequisites

 - **Online RHEL Host**: Access to a RHEL machine with internet connectivity to download packages and dependencies or perform direct installations.
 When used to download packages for offline installation on another host both should run the same RHEL version.
 - **Offline RHEL Host**: The target machine where the downloaded features will be installed.
 This machine does not have internet connectivity.
 - **Git and other tools**: Ensure the necessary tools are installed on the online host for downloading and packaging dependencies.
+- **MC**: Access to the Enera MC host(s).

 ## Usage